gkjohnson/urdf-loaders/javascript/README.md

 Corresponds to the `urdfpath` parameter in `URDFLoader.load`.

+The element uses fetch options `{ mode: 'cors', credentials: 'same-origin' }` to load the urdf file.

 #### up

 The axis to associate with "up" in THREE.js.
 Values can be [+-][XYZ].